 Lower emissions and risk while improving daily life

-There is broad awareness and growing consensus that climate action delivers practical benefits—lower bills, cleaner air, safer homes and schools, more reliable energy, and healthier streets.
+Climate solutions can deliver practical benefits—lower bills, cleaner air, safer homes and schools, more reliable energy, and healthier streets.
 Many efforts already underway—efficient electric equipment, better transit and active mobility, blue‑green infrastructure, wildfire and flood safety, indoor air and cooling upgrades—are often embraced under other names like affordability, reliability, health, or resilience.

 And beyond immediate benefits, serious action now is warranted to shape the systems we will all depend on in the coming decade—within our own lifetimes—and to meet our responsibilities to younger people growing up in a world today’s decisions will define.